PowerShell/platyPS/docs/New-ExternalHelp.md

 ```

 ### -Encoding
-Encoding to be used in the output file.
+Encoding to be used by the output external help file.

 ```yaml
 Type: String